fdb/slarg-website/outreach/may-you-arrive.md

 Engagement with some new [KHATT](https://khattbooks.com/?doing_wp_cron=1780987920.2704958915710449218750) books and other SWANA art books in the Sint Lucas library

+Presentation by [Gilani Raja](https://www.instagram.com/gilani_raja/) (alumnus Illustration)

 More info: [Ruth Razan Loos](https://slarg.be/people/ruth-razan-loos/)

 I﻿mage 1: Permanent onsite mural at Sint Lucas (designed and painted by Bachelor students and artistic newcomers Stadscanvas) - image also printed as a postcard

-I﻿mage 2: leporello, designed by / with works of participants
+I﻿mage 2: Leporello, designed by / with works of participants

+I﻿mage 3: Some drawings made during the week